6-Year-Old Boy Injured, Father Killed In Southwest Philadelphia Triple Shooting, Police Say

 The city has 142 homicides to date — a 33% increase from this point last year — with shootings up 43%.

-CBS3’s Alicia Roberts contributed to this report.MORE NEWS: Philadelphia Police Officers Michael Kennedy, James Saxton Arrested For Wrongdoing
+CBS3’s Alicia Roberts contributed to this report.MORE NEWS: Derek Chauvin Trial: Philly Police Urge Port Richmond Businesses To Prepare For Possible Unrest Ahead Of Verdict

 For a list of gun violence resources in Philadelphia, click here.